-You might think that a long range plan (LRP), budget and forecast are interchangeable.
+You might think that a long-range plan (LRP), budget, and forecast are interchangeable.
 The differences were hazy to me until I started working in a financial planning and analysis (FP&A) role.
-Below, I discuss how each of these tools ensure financial and strategic success.
+Below, I discuss how each of these tools ensures financial and strategic success.

 An LRP is a strategic financial plan that is long-term in nature, generally covering the next three to five years.
-The process is meant to ensure that the financial direction of the organization match the strategic goals.
+The LRP planning process ensures the financial direction of the organization matches the strategic goals.
 Predicting clinical and development costs five years in the future is challenging.
-Thus, an LRP uses high-level, standard cost assumptions, based on historical data, experience and objective sources.
-An LRP also maps key inflection points and the associated hires, financings and business development deals.
-The LRP can assess best-case, worst-case and base-case scenarios and the associated financial impact.
+Thus, an LRP uses high-level, standard cost assumptions based on historical data, experience, and objective sources.
+An LRP also maps critical inflection points and the associated hires, financings, and business development deals.
+The LRP can assess best-case, worst-case, and base-case scenarios and the associated financial impact.

 The business should drive the budget, not the budget driving the business.

-At intheBlk, our goal is to help early-stage pharmacutical companies run efficient and effective LRP cycles to help achieve their financial and strategic goals.
+At intheBlk, our goal is to help early-stage biotech organizations run efficient and effective LRP cycles to help achieve their financial and strategic goals.
 We know that running this process in Excel is poses significant challenges to time-strapped accounting departments and biotech founders.
 To find out how our model can help your organization, please contact us below.